NordicSemiconductor/zcbor/ARCHITECTURE.md

 ------------

 CodeRenderer is a standalone class that takes the result of the CodeGenerator class and constructs files.
-There are 3 files constructed:
+There are up to 4 files constructed:

 - The C file with the decoding/encoding functions.
 - The H file with the public API to some functions in the C file.
 - The H file with all the struct definitions (the type file).
 If both decoding and encoding files are generated for the same CDDL, they can share the same type file.
+- An optional cmake file for building the generated code together with the zcbor C libraries.

 CodeRenderer conducts some pruning and deduplication of the list of types and functions received from CodeGenerator.